 Forced to Focus

 There is something about hitting a timer, that makes you really focus on the task at hand.
-Maybe you just want to beat the clock, or beat your own estimate of how long a task would take.
+Maybe you just want to beat the clock, or beat your own estimate plan of how long a task would take.

 I have found myself, multiple times, veering off my task to chase a stray thought, only to catch myself with a reminder that the timer is ticking.
 This pulls me back to the task and keeps me on track.
 I find it works even better if you set an allotted time.
 For example, if I set 2 hours for writing this post, I know that I need to stay on task to hit or beat that estimate.
 Even if nothing is riding on me completing it on time, there is still intrinsic motivation and a feel good endorphin rush from completing a task on time.